 - Schedule in removalists and/or friends and family to help on moving day – the more hands the merrier!

 - Make a list of all the agencies that you’ll need to contact for your change of address.
 Often people choose to have Australia Post forward their mail for a period of time.
 This is a paid service but can be very useful if you think it will be difficult to change over all of your addresses.
 Importantly, once you start receiving forwarded mail, please make sure to contact all of those agencies who have your old address, so you avoid having to extend your mail redirection.

 - Check you have insurance cover for your move including damage, theft and loss.
 Most removal companies offer insurance but it doesn’t always cover accidental damage.

-- Contact our Resident Services team to talk about your moving day.
-We’re happy to help you make the day as easy as possible and we’ll talk you through how your removalists can gain access to the building of your new home.
+- Contact our Resident Services team on 1300 535 000 to talk about your moving day.
+We’re happy to help you make the day as easy as possible and we’ll talk you through how your removalists can gain access to your new home.

-- If you hire regular services such as cleaning, gardening or grocery delivery, you should notify the suppliers of your move and ensure you have their service cancelled.
+- If you hire regular services such as cleaning, gardening or grocery delivery, you should notify the suppliers of your move and ensure you have them update your details or have the service cancelled.

 4) Moving day

 - If your move out and move in are both happening on the same day, ensure you have someone waiting at the other end in case you arrive after the removalists do.